-Title: Installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting in the workplace Unit Number: R/616/4463 Learning outcome The learner will be a Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing, repairing or modifying construction 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals and manufacturers' information. resources by h welding, brazi neating, ng, soldering 1.2 Comply with information and/or instructions derived from risk assessments and method statements. and thermal c utting.
+Title: Installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting in the workplace Unit Number: R/616/4463 Learning outcome sment criteria arner can: Interpret the given information relating to the work and resources when installing, repairing or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, workshop manuals and manufacturers information. modifying cor resources by h welding, brazi neating, ing, soldering 1.2 Comply with information and/or instructions derived from risk assessments and method statements. and thermal cutting.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with heating, welding, brazing, soldering and thermal cutting.
-2 Know how to comply with relevant legislation and official guidance when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
-Describe their responsibilities regarding potential accidents and health hazards, whilst working: in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. and thermal c utting.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with heating, welding, brazing, soldering and thermal cutting. relevant legislation and official guidance when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting.
+2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when installing, repairing or modifying construction resources by heating, welding, brazing, soldering and thermal cutting and describe how and when they are used.